russmatney/super-object-mapper/README.md

 If the object passed is falsy, `null` will be returned.

-Instead of an `object`, you may hand an array of objects to the `mapObject` function.
+Instead of an `object`, you may hand an `array` of `object`s to the `mapObject` function.
-If you do so, the mapper will be run over every object in the array, and the fully mapped Array will be returned.
+The mapper will be run over every object in the array, and the fully mapped Array will be returned.

 ```